Garden Loofah Soaphttps://www.brambleberry.com/in-the-studio/projects/melt-and-pour/garden-loofah-soap/PS000073.html

 Garden Loofah Soap Project

-This easy melt and pour recipe is made with spinach powder, loofah sponge, and Avocado Fragrance Oil.
+This easy melt and pour recipe is made with spinach powder, loofah sponge, and Grass Stain Fragrance Oil.

 12 Bar Round Silicone Mold

 32 oz.
 Clear Melt & Pour Soap Base

 16 oz.
 White Melt & Pour Soap Base

 0.9 oz.
 Grass Stain Fragrance Oil

 Prepare the loofah sponge.
 Bramble Berry’s loofah is flat until it’s dunked in water, then it softens and expands.
 We find that the sponges are easier to cut once they have expanded, as they are softer and it’s easier to see their shape.

 Dunk the loofah sponges in water until they expand.
 Because they are a natural product, some loofah sponges are larger than others.

 Squeeze out any excess water.
 Using a sharp pair of scissors, cut the loofah into round shapes.
 It helps to tightly squeeze the sponge to make it more compact while cutting.
 Try your best to cut the loofah so it’s slightly taller than the depth of the silicone mold cavities.